Stolen Luxury Vehicles Bound for Ghana Intercepted in Canada, Valued at $800,000

 Source: Getty Images

-It uses a range of methods to crack down on stolen vehicles being illegally moved into Ghana.
+The EOCO said it is using Interpol's database for vehicle verification and has a range of methods to crack down on stolen vehicles being illegally moved into Ghana.

 US intercepts stolen cars headed for Ghana

-In July 2025, YEN.com.gh reported that US Customs and Border Protection officials foiled an attempt to smuggle stolen vehicles to Ghana.
+In July 2025, YEN.com.gh reported that US Customs and Border Protection officials had foiled an attempt to smuggle stolen vehicles to Ghana.

 Source: YEN.com.gh